Joseph LeConte: Career

 Discouraged by unsettled postwar conditions at the University of South Carolina, in 1868 he accepted an offer of a professorship at the newly established University of California.
 In September 1869, he moved west to Berkeley, California.
 His older brother John had come to California in April 1869, also to join the faculty of the new university as a professor of physics.
 Joseph was appointed the first professor of geology and natural history and botany at the university, a post which he held until his death.

 He was elected as a member of the American Philosophical Society in 1873.

 He published a series of papers on monocular and binocular vision, and also on psychology.
 His chief contributions, however, related to geology.
 He described the fissure-eruptions in western America, discoursed on earth-crust movements and their causes and on the great features of the Earth's surface.
-As separate works he published Elements of Geology (1878, 5th ed.
-1889); Religion and Science (1874); and Evolution and its Relation to Religious Thought (1888).
+As separate works he published Elements of Geology (1878, 5th edition 1889); Religion and Science (1874); and Evolution and its Relation to Religious Thought (1888).
 This last work anticipates in structure and argument Teilhard de Chardin's "Phenomenon of Man".(1955).
 LeConte endorsed theistic evolution.